VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 Just, if you're going to write in C, at least unit test your code.
 If you do that - if you care - [C can be the safest option](https://blog.joren.ga/best-of-c#safety).

 If you're really looking to make C easier to work with - albeit in a way that'll likely annoy others working on the code - [Cog](https://nedbatchelder.com/code/cog/) may come in handy.

+If you're looking for a good reference guide to come back to when needed, bookmark [Beej's Guide to C Programming](https://beej.us/guide/bgc/html/).

 ### C++